-Whether you are in an urban environment or taking your vehicle into the backcountry, a winter survival emergency kit is an essential ride-along.
+Whether you are in an urban environment or taking your vehicle into the backcountry, there are some must-have items to have in your cars winter survival emergency kit is an essential ride-along.
 Be prepared with the right skills and quality gear so that you can handle any situation.
 We’re going to break down the three types of emergency kits for you with a gear list at the bottom, but first let’s go over the skills that everyone should have.

 First things first, here are 4 necessary vehicle skills you should learn.